zizisoft/gitlock/README.md

 ```
 gitlock verify
 gitlock verify --all
+gitlock verify <commit>
 ```

-Verify the current lock or all locks from HEAD to the first commit, including the signatures and timestamps.
+Verify the locks (including signatures and timestamps) of the current commit, all commits from HEAD to first, or the specified commit.

 Synopsis 6:

 ```
-gitlock proof [<directory>]
+gitlock proof <directory>
-gitlock proof --all [<directory>]
+gitlock proof --all <directory>
+gitlock proof <commit> <directory>
 ```

-Generate a proof (usually a proof of copyright) of the current lock or all locks from HEAD to the first commit, and output the proof to a directory.
-If `<directory>` is omitted, it will output to the working directory.
+Generate a proof (usually meaning a proof of copyright) of the current commit, all commits from HEAD to first, or the specified commit.
+Then output the proof to a directory. `<directory>` must already exist.

 Although people can use the `verify` subcommand to verify your repo, not all people trust GitLock.
 That's a problem.
 But luckily, people must trust the famous OpenSSL.
 So it's important that it can generate some proof that can be verified by OpenSSL.